Daniele Galloppa

-Daniele Galloppa (/it/; born 15 May 1985) is an Italian football manager and a former player who played as a midfielder.
-He is currently the Under-19 coach of Fiorentina.
+Daniele Galloppa (/it/; born 15 May 1985) is an Italian football manager and former footballer who played as a midfielder.
+He is currently the head coach of Serie B club Modena.

 Although he was usually deployed as a central midfielder, he was also capable of playing as a left winger.
 Despite his ability and reputation as a promising prospect in Italian football, he has struggled with several injuries throughout his career.

 Club career

 Roma

-In August 2006 Galloppa was loaned to Serie A club Ascoli.
+Born in Rome, Italy, Galloppa began playing football at the age of 5 in the Tor dé Cenci, the neighborhood where he lived as a child with his parents.
+At the age of nine, he joined local club Roma's youth system.

+Loan to Triestina

+On 9 July 2004, Galloppa moved on loan to Triestina in Serie B. He made his professional debut on 2 October 2004, in a match against Arezzo (a 1–2 loss), coming on for Marco Rigoni in the 61st minute.
+Galloppa spent two seasons with the club, making 56 appearances and scoring one goal.
+He registered his first professional goal of his career on 29 April 2006, against Crotone.

+Loan to Ascoli

+In August 2006, Galloppa joined Serie A club Ascoli on loan with an option to purchase.
+He made his Serie A debut on 17 September 2006, against Messina, coming on for Fabio Pecchia in the 27th minute of the second half.

 Siena

 On 30 January 2007, Galloppa was loaned to Siena.
-On 17 February 2007, he played his first club match for Siena against Milan.
+He played his first club match for Siena against Milan.

 Galloppa was sold to Siena on 9 July 2007, in a co-ownership deal for €1.1 million.
-In June 2008 Siena signed the remain 50% registration rights of Galloppa for €1.75 million; 50% registration rights of Gianluca Curci for €1.75 million; Roma signed keeper Artur for €750,000, Simone Loria for €2.8 million in exchange.
+In June 2008, Siena signed the remain 50% registration rights of Galloppa for €1.75 million; 50% registration rights of Gianluca Curci for €1.75 million; Roma signed keeper Artur for €750,000, Simone Loria for €2.8 million in exchange.
 Thus, only €50,000 cash was involved.